Sockeye Fishing 1500×500

 Early Run Kasilof Kings

-Early Run Kasilof Kings!
+Low Water & Fresh Fish Means Great Fishing Early Run Kasilof Kings!
 Low water and fresh fish makes for some great action.
 If you are looking for that first fresh salmon of the season, look no further than the Kasilof in late May and early June.
-After a long winter in Alaska, there is just something special about the first salmon returning to …
+After a long winter in Alaska, there is just …

 Kasilof Sockeye: Drift below Tustumena

 Kasilof Sockeye: Drift below Tustumena Lake offers solitude and good numbers of sockeye salmon.
 Changes in our king salmon fisheries have led us to further diversify and look for additional and exciting new fishing trips.
 One of these is the float from Tustumena Lake on the Kasilof River down to the Sterling Highway Bridge.
-Sockeye salmon migration …
+Our Kasilof Sockeye …